theaudience/EDDS-Stuttgart-Airport-Scenery/README.md

 # EDDS - Stuttgart Airport
 Freeware Project to add the missing Stuttgart Airport to the Microsoft Flight Simulator 2020.

+*Please keep in mind.
+This project is work in progress.
+A lot of things are still missing (ILS, DME, Gates, Ground Service, ...).
+See the next section for details.*

 ![Screenshot](images/EDDS_night.png)

 ## Current Progress